dbt-labs/metricflow/CONTRIBUTING.md

 5. To see how your changes work with more interactive queries, use your repo-local CLI.
     - Run `hatch run dev-env:mf --help`
     - Follow the CLI help from there, just remember your local CLI is always `hatch run dev-env:run mf <COMMAND>`!
+    - Note this will only work if you invoke the command from within a properly configured dbt project, so it may be simpler to clone the [jaffle-sl-template repo](https://github.com/dbt-labs/jaffle-sl-template) and do an editable install (via `pip install -e /path/to/metricflow/repo`) in a separate Python virtual environment.
 6. Some tests generate snapshots in the test directory.
 Separate snapshots may be generated for each SQL engine.
 You can regenerate these snapshots by running `make regenerate-test-snapshots`.

 ## Adding or modifying a CHANGELOG Entry!

 We use [changie](https://changie.dev) to generate `CHANGELOG` entries. **Note:** Do not edit the `CHANGELOG.md` directly.
 Your modifications will be lost.